 Government further tightens social distancing measures

-The latest details of requirements and restrictions are as follows:
+The details of the tightening measures are as follows:

-The Government has gazetted the relevant directions and specifications under Cap.599F to implement the above measures.
-The above measures will take effect from December 2 for a period of 14 days till December 15, 2020.
+The Government has gazetted the directions and specifications under Cap.
+599F to implement the above measures (details at Annex 1).
+The above measures will take effect from November 22 for a period of five days till November 26, 2020.
 Persons responsible for carrying on catering businesses and managers of scheduled premises that contravene the statutory requirements under Cap.
 599F would have committed a criminal offence.
 Offenders are subject to a maximum fine of $50,000 and imprisonment for six months.

 Issued at HKT 6:00